 The proposed site has only moderate sensitivity and will require an impact study to determine if the activity as proposed below has any impact on this cultural heritage site as it will involve minimal ground disturbance.

 The Council's Draft Coastal Zone Management Plan set the coastal erosion hazard lines.
-It shows that the site between the Public Car Park and the Mariners Memorial is well clear of the Beach erosion Hazards, whereas the site of the DA Approved Volunteers Storage/Workshop was right on the edge of the coastal erosion hazard lines making locating buildings in this area
+It shows that the site between the Public Car Park and the Mariners Memorial is well clear of the Beach erosion Hazards.